rashidsuleymanov/api.onlyoffice.com/site/pages/DocSpace/For Hosting Providers/More Information/FAQ/index.md

 order: -3
 ---

-Expand all

-Collapse all

-* What is the date/time format used in the response to the requests?
+## What is the date/time format used in the response to the requests?

   The response to the requests uses the **Roundtrip** format: 2008-04-10T06:30:00.0000000-07:00\
   where *-07:00* is UTC offset which is set on the portal.